Scott Israel: Fort Lauderdale airport shooting

-Marjory Stoneman Douglas High School shooting
+Parkland high school shooting

-On February 14, 2018, a 19-year-old shooter, armed with a semi-automatic AR-15 style rifle that he had purchased legally, entered the Marjory Stoneman Douglas High School and opened fire on students and staff.
+On February 14, 2018, a 19-year-old shooter, armed with a semi-automatic AR-15 style rifle that he had purchased legally, entered Marjory Stoneman Douglas High School in Parkland, Florida and opened fire on students and staff.
 He murdered 17 people, and injured 17 others, shooting 140 rounds in less than six minutes.
-In the aftermath of the shooting, Israel came under scrutiny for both the actions of his deputies and what was seen by some as his department's failure to act sufficiently in reaction to warning signs about shooter and former student Nikolas Cruz.
+In the aftermath of the shooting, Sheriff Israel came under scrutiny for both the actions of his deputies and what was seen by some as his department's failure to act sufficiently in reaction to warning signs about shooter and former student Nikolas Cruz.

 During the shooting, a 32-year veteran armed sheriff's deputy (Scot Peterson) arrived at the school within two minutes of the start of the shooting, but did not enter the building or peer in its windows, and instead retreated to another building and hid for 48 minutes, while telling other deputies to stay at least 500 ft from the building.
 Afterward Israel criticized the deputy, saying that he should have "went in, addressed the killer, killed the killer".
 It was later discovered that there may have been at least two other deputies, who arrived later, who also did not enter the building.
 Coral Springs police officers who arrived at the scene were surprised to find that the deputies still had not entered the building.
 A Florida sheriff on the panel said that several of the Broward deputies on the scene failed to take command, and seemed disengaged or were distracted or failed to act at all, driving back and forth outside the school during the shooting.
 This led to disciplinary action against additional deputies.
 As to Israel, the Special Master tasked with reviewing his suspension, who recommended that the suspension was inappropriate, found "Sheriff Israel does not (and cannot) supervise each deputy."
 The Special Master noted that the BSO had 5,600 budgeted positions.